A Place for Healing, Hope, and Well-being

 Arriving in Canada from countries where they experienced oppression, conflict, violence, and persecution, patients coming to Sanctuary are in need of healing and nurturing support.

 On April 4, 2013, Sanctuary began in a church library with 6 patients, with a vision to create a welcoming environment where, with the expertise of staff, refugees can heal and fulfill the potential within them.

-Now, five years later, at its new location at 310 King Street East, Sanctuary cares for 4500 patients and counting!
-Among them, 74 countries of origin and more than 30 different first languages are represented.
+Now, at 310 King Street East, Sanctuary cares for 5200 patients and counting!
+Among them, 84 countries of origin and more than 55 different first languages are represented.